 The Illinois REALTORS® Leadership Development program is designed to identify and train REALTOR® members who have the aptitude, interest, motivation and potential to help lead the association as a committee chair or elected officer.

-Module II – Association Governance, Management, and General Committees – February 5, 2019
+Module I – Association Governance, Management, and General Committees – February 5, 2019

 Understand the framework required to build and maintain a strong association.
 Learn about key roles, leadership philosophies, procedures and organizational standards.

-Module III – Conducting Effective Meetings – February 6, 2019
+Module II – Conducting Effective Meetings – February 6, 2019

 Learn best practices for preparing for, participating in, and leading meetings.

-Module IV – Public Policy and Political Involvement – April 29, 2019
+Module III – Public Policy and Political Involvement – April 29, 2019

 Discover the who, why and how of Illinois REALTORS® lobbying efforts and the role GADs play in the political landscape.
 Develop your knowledge of grassroots activitsm and the REALTOR® Party.
 The day includes an optional visit to the Capitol to attend a Legislative Committee Hearing.